 - In Shadow Warrior, if Lo Wang is falling from a dangerous height, he will scream all the way down.
 Find a pit deep enough and he will actually pause for breath and then continue shouting.

 - Non-comedic example: in First Encounter Assault Recon, the intro combines this with Distant Reaction Shot to show the full extent of the second Synchronicity Event.

 - In the 2012 Halloween Update for Team Fortress 2, the update's new map features a bottomless pit with a fully restoring health pack above it.
 Any class that falls into it will let out one of these, but the Scout and Spy will lampshade it on a couple of occasions should they fall in.
 The Scout will say "Holy crap, dis goes on forever..." after a while of screaming.
 The Spy will either say "Come on, I don't have all day!" after some screaming, or he will scream for a bit and continue after taking a breath.

-- Vincent Brooks in Catherine screams for twenty seconds straight when in a dream, Katherine screams that she'll never forgive him for cheating on her for Catherine.
+- Vincent Brooks in Catherine screams for twenty seconds straight when on Day 8, Katherine screams that she'll never forgive him for cheating on her for Catherine.

 - Used as part of the background music for the first Quake game.
 A scream which is incorporated into the music goes on, and on, and on and on, fading in and out and becoming ragged at times but going on for far longer than should be humanly possible.

 - Serious Sam brings us the Headless Kamikazes, suicidal Mooks who will charge at Sam and scream until they explode either from charging into Sam or getting blown the hell up.
 If you have a big enough space, it is possible to have the Kamikaze keep chasing you and screaming all throughout.